AgPipeline/Atlana/docs/index.md

 <img src="img/configure_files_upload.png" width="450" alt="Click upload files icon" aria-label="Upload files link" title="Click or drag-and-drop to upload files"/>

-Next, select "Server Side" from the drop down on the upper right of the page, and click "New" to start defining the endpoint.
+Next, select "Server Side" from the drop down on the upper right of the page, and click "New" to start defining the folder.

 <img src="img/configure_files_server_side.png" width="450" alt="Choose dropdown server-side then new" aria-label="Create new server-side definition" title="Create new server-side file configuration"/>

 This will display a new window showing the uploaded files.
-You may change the name of the endpoing to something more meaningful.
+You may change the name of the definition to something more meaningful.
-Select "OK" to complete defining the endpoint and dismiss the window.
+Select "OK" to complete defining the folder and dismiss the window.

 <img src="img/configure_files_new_server_side.png" width="450" alt="Finish server-side configuration" aria-label="Click OK to complete configuration" title="Click OK to accept"/>